 - Using food, drugs, or alcohol to cope.

-- Take regular breaks – Continuous driving can easily lead to burn out.
+- Take regular breaks – Continuous driving can easily lead to burnout.
 Take advantage of both expected and unexpected downtime to get additional rest.
 Take a nap, meditate, or spend time walking or stretching.
 Since walking and stretching both promote circulation and blood flow, even a few minutes engaged in these activities can help you feel more physically and mentally energized.

-- Stick to a schedule – Research studies point to sleep quality as increasingly important indicator of mental and physical health.
+- Stick to a schedule – Research studies point to sleep quality as an increasingly important indicator of mental and physical health.
 While not always possible, a predictable or routine schedule makes it easier to keep your sleep pattern in check.
 That can go a long way toward preventing you from falling asleep while driving.

 - Don’t skip vacations – No matter what type of job or what kind of work you do, it’s important to take blocks of time off to decompress and focus on other aspects of your life that you enjoy.
 If traveling is not affordable —or a road trip is the last thing on your mind — spend your time at home, relaxing with family, friends, and the pastimes you enjoy.

-- Embrace electronic logs – Even if you’re not a fan of electronic logs, they can be useful in helping prevent burnout and overwork.
+- Embrace electronic logs – Even if you’re not a fan of electronic logs, they can be useful in helping prevent truck drivers burnout and overwork.
 They also put drivers on a level playing field, meaning you no longer have to stress about whether someone else is making more money by putting in extra hours on the road while you’re resting.

-Similar to performing regular maintenance to keep your rig in optimal and dependable condition, it’s important to take preventative steps that will keep your mind and body humming along like the well-oiled machine it was designed to be.
+Similar to performing regular maintenance to keep your rig in optimal condition, it’s important to take preventative steps that will keep your mind and body humming along like the well-oiled machine it was designed to be.